microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-00.md

 This hack can be completed using the [Azure Cloud Shell](https://shell.azure.com).
 Azure Cloud Shell is an interactive, authenticated, browser-accessible terminal for managing Azure resources.
 It provides the flexibility of choosing the shell experience that best suits the way you work, either Bash or PowerShell.

-The Azure Cloud Shell has all of the CLI tools you need to complete this hack's challenges pre-instaled.
+The Azure Cloud Shell has all of the CLI tools you need to complete this hack's challenges pre-installed.
 It also has a GUI text editor, [Azure Cloud Shell editor](https://learn.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor), that is a slimmed down version of Visual Studio Code.
 There are some caveats to using the Azure Cloud Shell:
 - The [Azure Cloud Shell editor](https://learn.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor) does not have the Bicep extension, which provides rich Intellisense and error/warning messages as you develop.
 - Cloud Shell runs on a temporary host provided on a per-session, per-user basis.
 Your Cloud Shell session times out after 20 minutes without interactive activity, which you may find disruptive as you work through this hack.